-AXIS includes a program called mdi which allows text-mode entry of MDI commands to a running LinuxCNC session.
-You can run this program by opening a terminal and typing
+AXIS includes a program called MDI which allows text-mode entry of MDI commands to a running LinuxCNC session.
+You can run this program by opening a terminal and typing mdi /path/to/emc.nml

 Once it is running, it displays the prompt MDI>.
 When a blank line is entered, the machine's current position is shown.
 When a command is entered, it is sent to LinuxCNC to be executed.